-At Bartons we respect the fact that all children's needs must be catered for regardless of any differences (see Equal Opportunities Policy).
+At Bartons we respect the fact that all children's needs must be catered for regardless of any differences.
 We recognise that children:

 - have different educational and behavioural needs and aspirations - require different strategies for learning - acquire, assimilate and communicate information at different rates - need a range of different teaching and learning approaches and experiences.